mbailey/notes/docs/gnupg.md

 [GNU Privacy Guard](https://gnupg.org/)

-List keys file is encrypted for:
+List the keys a file is encrypted for:

     $ gpg example.gpg
     gpg: WARNING: no command supplied.
 Trying to guess what you mean ...